utspect/InstaGibPlus/README.md

 **Default: False**

 If `True`, show a report of damage taken that lead to death.
 The report starts from the last time you gained health or armor.

+## bSmoothFOVChanges
+**Type: bool**
+**Default: False**

+If `True`, smooth changes to your FOV, which can happen when spawning, teleporting or zooming.
+If `False`, your FOV immediately changes to the desired FOV without a smooth transition.

 ## bEnableHitMarker
 **Type: bool**